 DEQ uses the critical period to determine when allocations apply.
 In setting the allocation period, DEQ relied upon monitoring sites with the longest period of exceedance.
-When downstream monitoring sites have longer exceedance periods relative to upstream waters, the longer period is used as the critical period for upstream waterbodies when the downstream waterbodies were not modeled; or if the model shows thermal loads to upstream waterbodies contribute to temperature criteria exceedances in downstream waterbodies.
-For example, temperature data show the McKenzie River period of exceedance is typically May 1 - October 31 (Figure 5-23); however downstream in the Willamette River the period of exceedance is April 1 - November 15.
+When downstream monitoring sites have longer exceedance periods relative to upstream waters, the longer period is used as the critical period for upstream waterbodies. when the downstream waterbodies were not modeled; or if the model shows thermal loads to upstream waterbodies contribute to temperature criteria exceedances in downstream waterbodies.
+For example, temperature data show the McKenzie River period of exceedance is typically May 1 - October 31 (Figure 1-23); however downstream in the Willamette River the period of exceedance is April 1 - November 15.
 Because of the significant flow and temperature influence the McKenzie River has on the Willamette River, the critical period on the McKenzie River was set to be the same as the Willamette River.
-This ensures warming of upstream waters does not contribute to downstream exceedances.
+This is a margin of safety to ensure ensures warming of upstream waters does not contribute to downstream exceedances.

 The frequency of exceedance was also considered.
-If any individual 7DADM temperature values within 1.5 times the interquartile range exceeded the criterion (shown as the upper whisker on the boxplots), that period was included in the critical period.
-These 7DADM values represent approximately 98% or more of all observations in that 15-day period.
+If any individual 7DADM temperature values beyond within 1.5 times the interquartile range exceeded the criterion (shown as points the upper whisker on the boxplots), that period was not usually included in the critical period.
+These 7DADM values represent approximately 298% or fewermore of all observations in that 15-day period.